parro-it/awesome-micro-npm-packages/readme.md

 * [through2-map-promise](https://github.com/RangerMauve/through2-map-promise) - A small promise-based wrapper for through2.
 * [pump](https://github.com/mafintosh/pump) - pipe streams together and close all of them if one of them closes.
 * [split](https://github.com/dominictarr/split) - Break up a stream and reassemble it so that each line is a chunk.
+* [is-stream](https://github.com/sindresorhus/is-stream) - Check if something is a Node.js stream.

 ### Promise